 What is the current situation?

 Many people come to Australia seeking asylum from persecution in their country of origin or residence.
 People who seek asylum are not acting illegally because they have a human right to seek asylum under Article 14 of the Universal Declaration of Human Rights, regardless of how they arrive in Australia or whether or not they have a valid visa when they do.
-Australia has also ratified (HRC) the 1951 Refugee Convention under which it has an obligation to assess asylum seekers applications for protection.
-However, both the current Australian Government and past government’s policies towards people seeking asylum and refugees are far removed from the Convention’s requirements.
+Australia has also ratified the 1951 Refugee Convention under which it has an obligation to assess asylum seekers applications for protection.
+However, both the current Australian Government and past government’s policies towards people seeking asylum and refugees are far removed from the Convention’s requirements and perpetuate multiple, serious human rights violations.

 Turning Back Boats